 Financial Action Task Force (FATF) was formed in 1989 and is a cross-border body which draws up international standards for combating money laundering, financing of terrorism and financing the spread of weapons of mass destruction.

 Money laundering and terrorist financing are global problems.
+Therefore, there are both EU and global organisations that are working to prevent this crime.

 The Swedish Police leads a national coordinating body for measures to prevent money laundering and the financing of terrorism.
 FI and other authorities participate in this work.